core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Example 1  ## {#sec-reverse-proxies-examples-ex1}

 The example shown in {{workflow-example-reverse-1}} considers a reverse-proxy P that provides access to both the whole group of servers {S1,S2} and also to each of those servers individually.
 The client C may not have a way to reach the servers directly (e.g., P is acting as a firewall).

 After the client C has received two responses to its group request sent via the proxy, it selects one server (S1) and requests another resource from it in unicast, again via the proxy.

 In particular:

-* The hostname 'p.example.com' resolves to the proxy's unicast IPv6 address P_ADDR.

 * In its group request to P, the client C includes the Uri-Host Option with value "group1.com" and the Uri-Path option with value "r".